melihercan/WebRTCme/WebRTCme.MediaSoupServer/README_npm.txt

 Hard coded values may require some changes based on your environment.

 To create node_modules, right click 'package.json' and select 'Restore Packages'.
+For some reason heapdump addon is reporting problems.
+To solve it run:
+'npm install heapdump' from command line.